 In April 2021, the University of California San Diego and Oura announced a pregnancy study to see if the Oura Community could help uncover key patterns of pregnancy by sharing data from previous pregnancies along with surveys of their personal experiences.

-Over 1,000 people joined the study and, today, we’re excited to share results from a preliminary analysis of 30 pregnancies.
+Over 1,000 people joined the study, and today, we’re excited to share results from a preliminary analysis of 30 pregnancies.

 These results show that researchers would have been able to identify pregnancies early – an average of 5.5 days after self-reported conception and an average of 9 days before they received a positive at-home pregnancy test.